anoopsarkar/compilers-class/hwcontest.md

 1. In your `testcases/` directory create two new subdirectories: `testcases/your-name` and `references/your-name` where `your-name` is your SFU username.
 1. The directory `testcases/your-name` should contain your new Decaf source files named with a `.decaf` file name suffix.
 If your programs require user input, also include `.in` files containing the inputs that will be piped to your programs.
 1. The directory `references/your-name` should contain the outputs from running your testcases, named with a `.out` file name suffix.
-1. You can create the contents of directory `references/your-name` by running `python zipout.py -t answer/testcases` and copying over the `.out` files to your references (sub)directory.
+1. You can create the contents of directory `references/your-name` by running `python zipout.py -t testcases` and copying over the `.out` files to your references (sub)directory.
 1. Running `python3 zipcontest.py` will produce `contest.zip` which is the file you will submit for this part of the contest.
 1. An example of what `unzip -l contest.zip` should look like in terms of the directory structure is shown [in this gist](https://gist.github.com/anoopsarkar/a68e0e2249373da4be03dd0498c8bc0b).
 This directory structure is important for the contest auto-grading scripts to be able to read your `contest.zip` correctly.